christofmuc/bcr2000_for_dsi_prophet_rev2/README.md

 The BCL file located above contains the cleartext instructions in BCL format (an enormous thanks to Mark van den Berg for providing the excellent document on the B-Control MIDI Implementation, which can be found at https://mountainutilities.eu/).

+The BCL can be modified by you if you like, for example to change the $store instructions to use different preset slots, and then must be converted to SYX format e.g. with the extremely helpful BC-convert tool from https://www.sequencer.de/synth/index.php/BC-Convert.

 ### Layout ###

 The layout on the BCR2000 after upload of the file is actually pretty simple: